flipperdevices/flipperzero-firmware/README.md

 - OFW: [Furi: core refactoring and CMSIS removal part 2 #1410 (By skotopes)](https://github.com/flipperdevices/flipperzero-firmware/pull/1410)
 - OFW: [Respect SOURCE_DATE_EPOCH when setting build date #1421 (By adisbladis)](https://github.com/flipperdevices/flipperzero-firmware/pull/1421)
 - Updated nearly all apps and games for refactoring
+- Removed RFID: Removing T5577 passwords via the cli command rfid clear_pass_t5577 using a dictionary attack; don't use this unless you are certain that a password is present [From WeTox](https://github.com/wetox-team/flipperzero-firmware)

 <table width="100%" border="0" cellspacing="0">
   <tr>